Content Map Terms

 The exercise stress scan is done in two parts.
 First a set of resting images is taken.
 Then a set of stress images is taken right after exercise.
 Sometimes the stress scan is done first and the resting scan might be done the next day.

 In many hospitals, first resting pictures are taken using one type of tracer.
 More pictures are taken using a different tracer after your heart has been stressed by exercise.

-You will begin by walking or pedalling slowly and easily.
+You will start by walking or pedalling slowly and easily.
 Every few minutes, the speed or incline of the treadmill or resistance of the bike may be increased.
 You will exercise until you need to stop or until you reach a suitable heart rate.
-At that point, you will be given a different tracer medicine through your IV.
+At that point, you will be given a tracer medicine through your IV.

 Sometimes more pictures are taken after you rest for 30 minutes to 4 hours.
-In some hospitals, you are given more radioactive tracer several hours after exercise and before the final image.

 How It Feels